daniele-bolla/mars_rovers/README.md

 ## Code Description

-The codebase is written in TypeScript and follows a functional programming paradigm.
+The codebase is written in TypeScript and follows a simple functional programming paradigm.
 The code is split into several files, each with a specific responsibility:

 - `index.ts`: This is the main entry point of the application.
 It primarily handles user input/output via `readline` and orchestrates the call to `runMarsRoverApp`.
 - `app/mars-rover-app.ts`: Contains the core application logic in the `runMarsRoverApp` function, making it highly testable by separating it from direct I/O.
 - `display/grid.display.ts`: Provides utility functions for displaying the rover grid.
 - `process/input.process.ts`: This file contains the core logic for processing the input and returning the final rover positions.
 - `process/rover.process.ts`: This file handles the processing of individual rovers.
   The unit tests for the core application logic are located in `src/__tests__/process.test.ts`.
 - `rover/`: This directory contains files related to rover operations:
   - `rover/directions.rover.ts`: Handles rover direction changes (turning left/right).
   - `rover/execute.rover.ts`: Contains functions for executing individual commands and sequences of commands.
   - `rover/tostring.rover.ts`: Provides a utility function to convert a rover object to its string representation.
 - `parser/`: This directory contains files responsible for parsing input strings:
   - `parser/plateau.parser.ts`: Parses the plateau dimensions from a string.
   - `parser/rover.parser.ts`: Parses the rover's initial position and direction from a string.
 - `types/`: This directory defines the data types used throughout the application.

 ## Functional Paradigm and State Machines